Hello my friend, it seems you are curious about dynamic overlays.

 - Automated Entertainment Value – You set it up once, and viewers benefit from the neat animations/interactivity without any added work on your part.

-I noticed the potential of dynamic overlays after seeing the “Lachh and Friends” Twitch stream, which takes an awesome, adrenaline fueled approach to their overlay.
-I was amazed at how well integrated the stream was, as well as how Lacch was able to make programming and game development look fun.
+I noticed the potential of dynamic overlays after seeing the “Lachhh and Friends” Twitch stream, which takes an awesome, adrenaline fueled approach to their overlay.
+I was amazed at how well integrated the stream was, as well as how Lachhh was able to make programming and game development look fun.

 Introducing: Gold Stream 2.0